-The current auditor is BDO & Co and has been appointed since incorporation and the tenure of office will be reviewed in due course in line with good governance.
+The current auditor is BDO & Co and the tenure of office will be reviewed on a regular basis in line with good governance.

 The Board receives reports from the Fund's external auditor.
 The external auditor did not carry out non-audit services for the Fund during the financial year under review.